Delhi Gadhakal: Characters

-Writing

-Delhi Gadhakal is M. Mukundan's 18th published work.
-The novelist has been highly successful with his earlier novel Delhi which had rewritten the conventional nuances of Malayalam novels by deviating from the then existing genre.
-Later, he had also penned a short-story on Delhi titled "Delhi1981".
-But the writer says that his latest work in no way should be treated a sequel to the earlier Delhi.
-According to the author, this novel is different from his other novels both thematically and in the style of narration.
-It took three years for Mukundan to finish the novel.
-He says that the idea of painting Delhi in such a huge canvas has always been in his mind, and he spent most of the time back in Delhi to pen the novel after completing his five-year term as the office-bearer of the Kerala Sahithya Akademi.

 Release

 The novel was released by former Kerala education minister M. A. Baby on 1 November 2011, at a cultural festival organised in connection with the 13th DC International Book Fair.
 In the event, Baby lauded the writer for his efforts to explore and recreate the mindset of the people during the Emergency and ‘their view of Indira Gandhi's misjudgement about people's power.'